Associate Professor Michael Penniment AM - Medical Director/Radiation Oncologist

 Emma also has a strong background in research and has been an active part of the RAH Research Team including dosimetry specialist for the Paediatric Proton Photon Consortium Registry.

-Amber Murray - Registry Data Manager
+Amber Murray - Senior Data Manager

 With an honours degree in Bachelor of Psychological Science with a secondary interest in Pathology Amber comes with extensive experience in managing clinical research documentation and data collection.
 Including experience in clinical trial submissions, reporting and maintaining governance approvals that are required by Lead Ethics Committee’s and local Research Governance Offices.